103rd Street (Rosemoor) station

 The station shares part of its name with two other stations on the Rock Island District line to the west.
 The first is on the main line in Washington Heights, and the other is on the Beverly Branch (or "Suburban Line") in the Beverly Hills neighborhood of Chicago to the west.
 This 103rd Station is the nearest Metra Electric station to Gately Stadium Park, which is used both by high school and Chicago State University athletic teams.
 Although Metra gives the address as 103rd Street & Cottage Grove Avenue, parking areas are actually located on 103rd Street and Dauphin Avenue.

+History

+The station was temporarily closed on November 20, 2023, for reconstruction.
+During this time, the station had an elevator installed for ADA compliance.
+The closure was initially expected to last for 7–12 months; however, the station's reopening date was delayed by several months to March 3, 2025.